tansengming/tansengming.github.com/software/_posts/2017-02-28-queue-up-and-thread-safely.md

 ## The Hard Solution

-But that only works if I can guarantee that the main program never gets run more than once at the same time.
-If I had to run the same code on multiple processes, e.g. in multiple Unicorn instances on a web app, I would still be screwed.
-Check-then-set race conditions don’t just happen with threads, it happens whenever there is shared mutable state (`community.sms_credits` ).
-All I’ve done is move the problem to another level.
-Sure there’s less of a chance that it’ll happen at this level but it’s still enough of a chance that it’s worth fixing.
-One day.
+But that only works if the main program is not running more than once at the same time.
+If I run the code on multiple processes, e.g. in multiple Unicorn instances on a web app, there might still be issues.
+Check-then-set race conditions don’t just happen with threads, they happen whenever there is shared mutable state, i.e. `community.sms_credits`.
+There’s less of a chance that it will happen at this level but it’s still worth fixing.
 The correct solution will probably involve some form of locking or journaling.
-Which would be fun to write about once I’ve fixed it.
+Which would be fun to write about once it’s fixed.

 ## Conclusion

-All I wanted to do was make things a run little faster and didn’t realize that I had dropped into a pit filled with ten dollar words like Concurrency and Thread Safety.
-Do I regret anything?
-No!
-Will I screw this up again later?
-Maybe!

-Fin.
+Coding for thread safety is hard.
+I hope this post helps you reason about the most common mistake when trying to write multithreaded programs.

 _I would love you thank Moritz Neeb and Kamal Marhubi for reviewing earlier drafts of this._